 These are the highest risk, biggest reward tournaments we have.
 Not only do they require a tournament entry fee, but they also require a fee for each race you enter and that fee increases as the tournament proceeds.
 As the fee increases, just like the flat fee tournament, so does the prize or purse pool.
 So, as the tournament unfolds, a player has to constantly evaluate, based on the leader board, whether a tournament he is in is worth continuing or is it time to step out and quit the tournament.
 Quitting the tournament stops any additional fees, but of course, takes you out of the competition and all fees paid in that tournament have been forfeited to the purse pool.

 When entering races in a tournament, a player never knows how many other horses have actually entered the race, nor who the competitors are until the race closes for entries.
 Just like in real horse racing, it is your job to anticipate what horses are going to enter a specific race.
 It is also your job to enter the race by the time the race closes due to the fact that the race has enough entries or it is 72 hours prior to race time.
-Once the race is run, you can view the results of the race and the tournament leader board or, if you have chosen, the actual race will be delivered to your game for your viewing pleasure so you can watch all of the action unfold in exciting 3D.
+Once the race is run, you can view the results of the race and the tournament leader board inside the game/community or you can actually watch the race from your race viewer prior to checking the results.
+All of our races are available in full 3D to be played right in your browser or with our app for mobile devices including iPad, iPhone and Android devices.
 Notifications will be sent by both email and private message indicating that the race has been run and results posted.
 After each race, it is your job as the trainer to evaluate the current leader board and make modifications in your strategy as you try to make it to the final race to win the community points.
+Prior to each race, trainers can give jockey and training instructions, which can actually help or hurt that horse’s performance for that particular race.
+Hints on the proper jockey and training instructions to utilize for your horse’s races can be found in that horse’s performance report.

 At the end of the regular tournament, the leading money earners during the tournament will be automatically nominated and entered in the Breeders' Cup final race.
 The number of horses that make it to the final Breeders' Cup race is predetermined at the time of tournament signup.
-Once the final race is over, all entrants in the final race will receive emails, in-game messages and private messages inviting them to view the final race in their game and to visit the final tournament standings displaying the community point distribution and badge awards.
+Once the final race is over, all entrants in the final race will receive emails, in-game messages and private messages inviting them to view the final race and visit the race result page for the final standings, payouts and badge awards.

 Your horse can only be active in one tournament at a time, and at your discretion, can exit the tournament if you feel he/she is not doing well, cannot win, or another tournament is starting where you feel your horse will have a better chance.

 The number of races for each tournament depends on the type of tournament.
 Insta-tournaments consist of one race only.
 Red restricted tournament consist of one qualifying race and then a Breeders’ Cup final race.
-Blue restricted tournaments consist of two to three qualifying races and then a Breeders’ Cup final race.
-Our high-end general tournaments consist of 3 to 6 qualifying races and then the Breeders’ Cup final race.
+Blue and green restricted tournaments consist of two to three qualifying races and then a Breeders’ Cup final race.
+VIP platinum tournaments consist of 4 to 5 preliminary races and then a Breeders’ Cup final race.
+General tournaments consist of 3 to 6 qualifying races and then the Breeders’ Cup final race.
 There is a section that describes the types of tournaments and we strongly urge you to read that section.
 It will help you identify our classification system and the proper tournament placement for your horse.

 You may quit a tournament at any time.
 Doing so will make your horse immediately eligible for other tournaments and stops the deduction of any other fees associated with the tournament you are quitting.
 Please note, once you quit a tournament, all tournament fees paid in to that point are forfeited and nonrefundable.
 Quitting a tournament does not stop a horse’s aging process.